 The goal of UBC is make Russellville, and eventually Pope county an inclusive society, that welcomes all types of minorities into all aspects of its society, as peacefully and respectfully as possible.
 We hope to encourage a higher percentage of African-Americans to register to vote, become more active in voting for all local officials, and persuade the city to commit to provide more development in African-American communities.
 We also want to provide workshops and training on racism, black pride, financial literacy, black business ownership, supporting black businesses, higher education resources, home ownership, and improving employment.

-United Black Consciousness is an organization that is against oppression, domestic violence, racial profiling, police brutality, redlining, xenophobia, Islamophobia, racism, bigotry, bullying, environmental pollution, money in politics, religion in politics, denying same-sex marriage, confederate flags, and Pope county remaining a dry county.
+United Black Consciousness is an organization that is against oppression, domestic violence, racial profiling, police brutality, sexism, redlining, xenophobia, Islamophobia, racism, bigotry, bullying, environmental pollution, money in politics, religion in politics, denying same-sex marriage, confederate flags, and Pope county remaining a dry county.

 United Black Consciousness supports the work of the McElroy House, Black Lives Matters, the Little Rock Collective Liberation, Dream Defenders, Justice League NYC, the Black Panthers, women’s rights, civil rights, affirmative action, livable wages, housing for the homeless, organizations that work to preserve nature and ecosystems, organizations working to end climate change and pollution, and any progressive or liberal organization that is willing to support racial equality.